fingent-corp/gateway-woocommerce-mastercard-module/README.md

 ## Overview Section
 <a href="https://www.mastercard.co.in/en-in.html" target="_blank">Mastercard Inc.</a> is the second-largest payment-processing corporation worldwide.
 It offers a range of payment transaction processing and other related payment services.
 By connecting individuals, businesses, and organizations in more than 210 countries and territories today, we're unlocking opportunities for more people in more places for generations.
 This WooCommerce module adds different payment methods to the WooCommerce checkout, enabling credit and debit card payments to be accepted securely on your WooCommerce-powered website.

-Payments through this module are processed securely via the Mastercard Payment Gateway.
+Payments through this module are processed securely via the Mastercard Gateway.
 This ensures that card data is managed in compliance with all legal requirements.
 The gateway monitors every transaction and handles sensitive payment data on PCI Level 1 certified servers, simplifying PCI compliance for your business.

 ## Installation